biswajeet-g/Piezoelectric-Energy-Harvesting/README.md

 ## INTRODUCTION
 - Human Body heat can be harvesting using the principle of thermoelectric power geenrators, based on the **Seeback effect** of materials
+  - **Seeback Effect** : One can generate elecrical energy using the difference between human body and ambient temperature.

+- Ways to convert mechanical energy to electrical energy
+    1. Electromagnetic
+    2. Electrostatic
+    3. Piezoelectric

 #### What is Piezoelectricity?
 - The appearance of an electrical potential across the sides of a crystal when you subject it to the mechanical stress.